 Mr Bhalla is a Consultant Rhinologist and Endoscopic Skull Base Surgeon at Manchester Royal Infirmary and Salford Royal Hospital.
-His private practices are at the Alexandra Hospital in Cheadle and at 52 Alderley Road, The Wilmslow Hospital and at Spire Manchester in Didsbury.
+His private practices are at the Alexandra Hospital in Cheadle, at 52 Alderley Road, The Wilmslow Hospital and at Spire Manchester in Didsbury.

 Mr Bhalla trained in the North West and, prior to his appointment as a Consultant, spent 12 months at the Alberta Sinus Centre, University of Alberta Hospital, Canada training in advanced endoscopic and minimally-invasive approaches to the sinuses and anterior skull base.

 Since commencing his post, Mr Bhalla has established a comprehensive sinus and rhinoplasty service at both NHS hospitals and in his private practice, utilising the most current instruments, technology and surgical techniques.